efene/efene.github.io/_sources/language-introduction.txt

 * Lists: [], [1, 2, 3]
 * Tuples: (), (1,), (1, 2)

-Here we will cover two data types that are used for the same thing, olding key -> value pairs, you may call them objects, maps, dicts, hash maps, associative arrays depending on the language you use.
+Here we will cover two data types that are used for the same thing, holding key -> value pairs, you may call them objects, maps, dicts, hash maps, associative arrays depending on the language you use.

-In efene there are two types that fulfil the same need, the new way, which is more flexible, and the old way, which you will need to know to understand erlang libraries and code.
+In efene there are two types that fulfill the same need, the new way, which is more flexible, and the old way, which you will need to know to understand erlang libraries and code.